Information of P&FM Import Licence

 The import of any scheduled chemical, regardless of quantity, requires a licence to import.

 The applicant is to apply P&FM Import licence via SCDF's eService.

 The applicant will proceed to make payment and the import licence will be auto approved if the payment is successful.
 The import licence will be sent to the applicant via email the next day.
-The licence number (import) will be updated in TradeNet.
+With effect from 21 August 2016, P&FM storage licence is no longer required to be included/updated in the P&FM import licence online application.
+Hence, storage address information will not be reflected in the P&FM import licence approval letter.
+The import licence number will be updated in TradeNet.

 Things to Note

-An import licence granted is subject to the provisions of Fire Safety Act and Fire Safety (P&FM) Regulations.
-In addition, the licence issued is subject to the following conditions:
+An import licence granted is subjected to the provisions of Fire Safety Act and Fire Safety (P&FM) Regulations.
+In addition, the licence issued is subjected to the following conditions:

-- Importer must ensure that the imported goods are stored in petroleum & flammable material licensed premises.
+- Importer must ensure that the imported goods are stored in P&FM licensed premises.

 - Importer must ensure that the imported goods shall not cause the fire safety requirements of the licensed storage premises to be compromised in any manner such as exceeding the licensed storage quantity or not in accordance to approved storage licence.

-- Importer must ensure that the imported goods are transported by a petroleum & flammable licensed vehicle.
+- Importer must ensure that the imported goods are transported by a P&FM licensed vehicle.